farcasterxyz/protocol/README.md

 A delta must have a resource identifier $r$ which identifies the edges and vertices being modified.
 Deltas are in conflict when they have the same $r$ value but different $i$ values.
 Two deltas with the same value of $r$ must always modify the exact same resources and two deltas with distinct values of $r$ always modify distinct resources.
 The deltas in the example above conflict because they modify the follow relationship between alice and bob.
 The triple `(alice, bob, follow)` is used as an $r$ for both deltas.

-A delta also has a total ordering $(t, i)$, where $t$ is a user reported timestamp and $i$ is the hash digest.
+A delta also have a total ordering $(t, i)$, where $t$ is a user reported timestamp and $i$ is the hash digest.
 This order is used to resolve conflicts using different schemes.
 For example, a last-write-wins scheme would resolve conflicts by choosing the delta with the higher $t$ value, falling back to lexicographically comparing the $i$ values if the timestamps are in conflict.
 Since $i$ is guaranteed to be unique for each conflicting delta, this always produces a winner.
 This ensures that adding two deltas is both commutative and associative.

 A data structure known as a CRDT or conflict-free replicated datatype is used to store deltas and it implements rules to ensure that the deltas produce a valid graph and that they remain commutative, associative and idempotent.
 Each delta type has its own CRDT since there is often additional logic that specific to each type that must also be implemented.
 The graph itself is a series of such CRDT's that each produces a distinct sub-graph of the graph $G$.